 Benicassim Festival Guide – Ultimate Packing List

-- And a lilo, definitely essential for daytime floating and nighttime snoozing
+- A lilo – as mentioned, definitely essential for daytime floating and nighttime snoozing

-- A sheet as opposed to a sleeping bag – it’s gonna be HOT
+- A sheet as opposed to a sleeping bag – it’s hot!

-- A pillow – there will be no greater pillow than laying your head on a pillow.
-Honestly.
-See below.
-The exhaustion is real.
+- A pillow – there will be no greater feeling than laying your head on a pillow.
+Honestly – the exhaustion is real.